davidlampach/blackjack_solidity/README.md

 1. No GUI is necessary to play the game.
 You can load the blackjack.sol in the compiler of your choice.
 It uses [![Solidity](https://img.shields.io/badge/Solidity-0.8.17-blue)](https://docs.soliditylang.org/en/v0.8.9/)

-2. After you've compiled the contract you can deploy it on any Ethereum network
+2. After you've compiled the contract you can deploy it on any Ethereum network (with the exception of the Remix test network)

 3. blackjack.sol usage